sec-bit/zkPoD-node/README.md

 1. Bob sends request w.r.t. a data tag
 2. Alice sends encrypted data to Bob (by a one-time random key)
 3. Bob verifies the *encrypted* data with tag by using ZKP.
-4. Bob the data and submits a receipt to the contract(blockchain).
+4. Bob accepts the data and submits a receipt to the contract(blockchain).
 5. Alice checks the receipt and then reveals the key (for encrypting the data)
 6. Bob decrypts the data by the key and submits proof of misbehavior to the contract(blockchain) if he finds that Alice was cheating.

 ### Theories behind